Patrick Harvie: Tenants' protections

 The measures were extended for a final time in September 2023, with Harvie promising the introduction of permanent rent controls.
 In October 2023, Harvie began to consult on what these may look like.

 Zero carbon buildings

 In November 2023 Harvie consulted on proposals to require homeowners and businesses to change how homes are heated.
 He also confirmed that all homes will have to meet energy efficiency standards by 2033 and that all homes would need to replace gas boilers by 2045.
 The former proposal was criticised as creating a "ten-year timebomb" by the Scottish Conservatives.

 Retirement as a co-leader

-In April 2025, Harvie announced that he wouldn't seek re-election as co-leader of the Scottish Greens in the upcoming 2025 leadership election but will seek re-election as an MSP for the Scottish Greens in the 2026 Scottish Parliament election.
+In April 2025, Harvie announced that he would not seek re-election as co-leader of the Scottish Greens in the 2025 leadership election but would seek re-election as an MSP for the Scottish Greens in the 2026 Scottish Parliament election.

 Political views

 Scottish republicanism

 As well as a supporter of Scottish independence, Harvie supports an independent Scottish republic.
 He has been highly critical of the British monarchy, calling for the monarch to be replaced with a "democratically accountable head of state", as well as describing the Royal Family an "outdated, discredited and totally undemocratic institution".